AHEC Scholars Program

 - Commitment to completing 1 or 2 years of the program (depending on discipline)

-- 40 hours of experiential learning (community based activities, clinical rotations) each year of the program
+- 40 hours of experiential learning (community-based activities, clinical rotations) each year of the program

 Who Can Participate?